Observation of increasing bending rigidity of graphene with temperature: Results and Discussion

-Identified ZA mode excitations in the HAS spectra are plotted as a function of their parallel momentum exchange in Fig.~\ref{fig:one}.
-The solid curves show fits of the dispersion relation presented in Eq.~\eqref{eq:two} to the ZA modes.
-The three panels show the different sample temperatures, with the measurement series at $T = 320$~K also depicting a measurement taken with the sample azimuth rotated $8$\textdegree, to check that the sample behaved isotropic in the plane as expected.
+Examples of TOF spectra obtained with HAS are shown in \Figref{fig:tof}.
+The arrow annotations indicate the positions of ZA peaks in the spectra in \Figref{fig:tof}b.
+Identified ZA mode excitations in the HAS spectra are plotted in \Figref{fig:one}.
+As indicated in \Figref{fig:tof}, each TOF spectrum can contain up to two ZA excitations.
+This is explained by the scan curves drawn with dashed grey lines in \Figref{fig:one}a.
+The scan curve is a visualization of the energy and parallel momentum exchange of a single TOF experiment.
+For each intersection with the ZA dispersion, a ZA peak is visible in the TOF spectrum.
+Our data examines the dispersion relation as a function of parallel momentum exchange $\Delta K$.
+The solid curves show fits of the dispersion relation presented in \Eqref{eq:two} to the ZA modes.
+The three panels correspond to different sample temperatures, with the measurement series at $T = 320$~K also depicting a measurement taken with the sample azimuth rotated $8$\textdegree, to ensure that the sample behaved isotropically in the plane as expected.

+The ZA mode is observed to disperse in agreement with the model of \Eqref{eq:two} (continuous line).
+The 2D mass density of graphene used to evaluate \Eqref{eq:two} is $\rho_{\text{2D}} = 7.6 \times 10^{-7}$ kg/m$^2$, \textit{i.e.}, the mass of two carbon atoms in the graphene unit cell with the equilibrium carbon-carbon bond length of $1.42$~\AA computed with DFT~\cite{PhysRevB.80.033407}.

+The experimental results for the coupling energy $\hbar \omega_0$ between the graphene monolayer and the SiC-substrate are presented in \Figref{fig:three}.
+We do not observe a significant change with $T$ in the coupling energy within the investigated temperature range.
+This differs from the observation made for AB stacked bilayer graphene, where the coupling energy was observed to slightly decrease with increasing temperature~\cite{Eder2021}.
+However, within error bars the trends of the experiments are similar.

+A summary of the experimental results for the bending rigidity and coupling energy are presented in \Tabref{tab:exp_results}.